zhongyin/zhongyin.github.io/README.md

 - [herdrdev/herdr](https://github.com/herdrdev/herdr) - the runtime your coding agents live on
 - [1jehuang/jcode](https://github.com/1jehuang/jcode) - The most RAM efficient harness
 - [tinyhumansai/openhuman](https://github.com/tinyhumansai/openhuman) - Your Personal AI super intelligence.
 A brain that builds a local-first memory of your life, a fantastic orchestrator of agent fleets and workflows, and a deep researcher.
-- [Hmbown/CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source, community-driven agent harness
+- [Hmbown/CodeWhale](https://github.com/Hmbown/CodeWhale) - Open-source coding agent for your terminal, built in Rust and on a journey of continuous community improvement.
+Issues and PRs welcome.
 - [ultraworkers/claw-code](https://github.com/ultraworkers/claw-code) - An agent-managed museum exhibit, built in Rust with Gajae-Code / LazyCodex — developed and maintained with no human intervention.
 - [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft with a high level of detail.
 - [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Development at the speed of light